-- Contravention of this policy in any way, including but not limited to the sending, viewing or downloading of:- - Material that others may find offensive - Unauthorised software - Material which may infringe copyright, such as music, videos or games - Personal use that can reasonably be described as excessive within the context of a learning or professional working environment. - Accessing any college system/data (except web) for personal reasons, either for yourself or on behalf of others.
-This would breach the Data Protection Act 2018. - Activities for personal financial gain or for private business purposes.
+- Contravention of this policy in any way, including but not limited to the sending, viewing or downloading of:- - Material that others may find offensive - Unauthorised software - o Material which may infringe copyright, such as music, videos or games - Personal use that can reasonably be described as excessive within the context of a learning or professional working environment. - Activities for personal financial gain or for private business purposes.